viur-framework/viur-docs/source/quickstart.rst

 ..
 Hint::
-    All modules (like models) need to be included in the __init__.py of that folder.
-So for your Index modul you'll need to put the following in there.
+    All modules (as well as models) need to be included in the __init__.py of that folder.
+So for your Index module you'll need to include the following:
         ::

             from modules.index import Index as index

-Need to access the database?
+There are two ways to access the database.
-For purely custom code you can use the lightweight dictionary-based api:
+For pure custom code you can use the lightweight dictionary-based API:

 ::